pixijs/pixijs.com/docs/bug-bounty.md

 - Encourage contributors to tackle important, impactful issues.
 - Recognize the hard work involved in debugging and fixing complex problems.
+- Acknowledge that the PixiJS core team is small and often focused on other critical tasks, your contributions help get issues resolved faster.
 - Make PixiJS even better for everyone.

 ## Questions?